tajawal/code-challenge/FE.md

 here (https://developer.github.com/v3/gists/) create a SPA using React.
 A user should be able to search for public repositories and users.

 ## Requirements and Output
-- Select: you should be able to select search type between 'repositories' and 'users' and do a search based on this type
+- Select: you should be able to select search type between 'repositories' and 'users' and do a search based on this type.
-- Search: When a user enters a query and 'user' type is selected, it should be able to get a full list of public gists by that user.
+- Search: When a user enters a query and 'user' type is selected, it should be able to get a list of users matching this query.
   - Show the user avatar, name and the link to his profile.
-- Search: When a user enters a query and 'repository' type is selected, it should be able to get a full list of public repositories for this query.
+- Search: When a user enters a query and 'repository' type is selected, it should be able to get a full list of public repositories matching this query.
   - Filetype: Convert the filetypes of the files in the gist into a tag/badge, (e.g, if the returned gist has a list of files containing python and javascript files, the gist should have the respective tags/badges).
   - Fork: Username/Avatar of the last 3 users who forked it with avatar linking to the fork.
-  - Handle about empty/error/loading states
+  - Handle about empty/error/loading states.
+- Pagination: if you have time, think about pagination.

 ## Conditions
 - You should think about the UI and UX of your app.